 The MWX Triathlon Club was originally founded in 2007.
 Members age groups range from 16 to 82 years old, age-group & national champions, 2 or 3 member teams, or achieving a "one n done" triathlon goal - Sprint, Olympic, Half IronMan (70.3), and Ironman (140.6) distances.
 We currently have over 75 members from the surrounding Cedar Rapids and Iowa City areas.
 We all have one thing in common - our love for multi-sport with a passion to share fun times and experiences with anyone who wants to join us!

 2022 promises to be another great year and we welcome you to come be a part of this absolutely thrilling sport.
 You will meet some of the most motivating, enthusiastic and supportive people you’ve ever known!

 Membership in the MWX Triathlon Club is open to all irrespective of your age, ability, or experience.
 You do not need to be an accomplished triathlete, just someone who is interested in participating in triathlons - or just the activities associated with triathlons.
 MWX is a non-profit volunteer organization with low yearly fees supporting the basics and includes these benefits:

-At this point, it's too late to be included in the free entry to Pigman 2019 or $50 Northtowne Cycling drawings.
-However, you are still in time for a free Ames or Bluff Creek triathlon entry.
+At this point, it's too late to be included in the free entry to Pigman 2021 or $50 Northtowne Cycling drawings.
+However, you are still in time for other free triathlon entries as they become available.
 You could also be eligible for the "Regular Season" drawing.

 $20 - Youth Regular Season annual membership rate is for the whole year.